Sunday, November 25, 2018

 ·

 What stands out the most (at least to me) is that Brian Wilson dominates the songwriting here.
-Half the album was written solely by him, and three other tracks are co-written by him.
+Half of the album was written solely by him, and three other tracks are co-written by him.
 I think there’s often the feeling that after SMiLE, Brian didn’t contribute much to the band for many years.
 But this is proof that that's not true.

 The album starts off with "Sound of Free," a song co-written by Dennis Wilson and Mike Love.
 I'm not sure, but it may be the only Beach Boys song that these two worked on together without others.
 Oddly enough, the song was officially released as a single and credited to Dennis Wilson and Rumbo after being cut from at least two Beach Boys albums.